Kaylen Frederick

-Kaylen Frederick (born 4 June 2002) is an American-German race car driver who is currently racing in the 2023 FIA Formula 3 Championship for ART Grand Prix.
+Kaylen Frederick (born 4 June 2002) is an American racing driver of German descent who is currently competing in Super Formula Lights with B-Max Racing Team.
 He was the last champion of the British Formula 3 Championship in 2020.
+He previously competed in the FIA Formula 3 Championship from 2021 to 2023.

 Career

 Karting career

 Frederick began his racing career in karting at the age of seven, where he remained active until 2015.

 Lower formulae

+2016

 In 2016 Frederick switched to formula racing at the age of fourteen, where he competed in the F1600 Championship Series with Team Pelfrey.
-Due to his age he had to miss the first six races, but was nevertheless successful with a win at the Pittsburgh International Race Complex and three second place finishes.
+Due to his age he had to miss the first six races, but was nevertheless successful by taking his first single-seater win at the Pittsburgh International Race Complex and three second-place finishes.
 With 474 points, he finished seventh in the championship.
-Later in the year the American made his U.S. F2000 debut for Pelfrey on the final race weekend at Laguna Seca, where he finished thirteenth in both races.
+Later in the year the American made his U.S. F2000 debut for Pelfrey on the final race weekend at Laguna Seca, becoming the youngest driver to race in the series where he finished thirteenth in both races and ended 24th in the standings.
 He also drove for Pelfrey in the season finale of the F2000 Championship at Virginia International Raceway.
 He immediately took pole position, but finished seventh in the first race, while failing to finish the second race.